 Fibrosarcoma: Fibroblasts are the cells of the connective tissues.
 Fibrosarcoma develops in these fibroblasts.

 Kaposi’s Sarcoma: Kaposi Sarcoma may affect any part of the body but usually occurs on the skin.
 It is caused due to herpesvirus 8 infection, also called Kaposi's sarcoma-associated herpesvirus.

 Chondrosarcoma: Chondrosarcoma develops in the cartilage-producing cells of the bone.
-It constitutes approximately 30% of the skeletal system cancers.
+It constitutes approximately 30% of skeletal system cancers.